port-labs/port-docs/docs/guides-and-tutorials/let-developers-consume-k8s-api-extensions.md

 ### Conclusion

-By leveraging the power of the K8s API extension, we can continue working
+By leveraging the power of the K8s API extensions, platform engineers can keep using K8S as the control plane and expose the resources to developers in a self-service manner and on top of that, developers can consume the resources directly from Port's UI and platform engineers can keep track of the usage of the resources.

 ### Troubleshooting

+* If you are not seeing the CRDs in Port's UI, check the logs of the Kubernetes Exporter to see if the CRDs are being discovered and exported to Port.

+* If the action is stuck in progress make sure you changed the Action Organization + Repository to your own repository and organization.

+* If the action is failing, it can be from a various set of problems, make sure the secrets `PORT_CLIENT_ID`, `PORT_CLIENT_SECRET` and `KUBE_CONFIG` are set correctly and check the logs of the action to see what is the problem.

 ### Next Steps

 - Enrich the catalog and visualize the Runtime existing objects in your K8s cluster, by following the [Visualize services' k8s runtime guide](./visualize-service-k8s-runtime.md).
-- Port allows multiple way to enhance the experience of executing `Actions`, feel free to alter the `Action` in Port to your needs by visiting [Action Documentation](../create-self-service-experiences/create-self-service-experiences.md).
+- Port allows multiple ways to enhance the experience of executing `Actions`, feel free to alter the `Action` in Port to your needs by visiting [Action Documentation](../create-self-service-experiences/create-self-service-experiences.md).
 - [Sync data](../build-your-software-catalog/sync-data-to-catalog/sync-data-to-catalog.md) and create more `Blueprints` to enrich the data beyond what exists in K8S.